akonecki/CodingProjects/ctci/iteration1/chapter3/README.md

 - For simplicity will do static size structures, (don't want to implement the resize dynamic memory).

 #### Problem Issues
+- Need to make sure to either use provided APIs for the stack implementation, or make a class for it.

 #### Problem Solution
+- Same approach as the book solution.